IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/icon.md

 ---
-title: $Platform$ Icon Component
+title: $Platform$ Icons | $ProductName$
-_description: Developers can utilize and use various icons interchangeably with custom colors and more with $ProductName$ Icon component.
+_description: See how you can easily get started with $Platform$ Icon Component.
+Choose icons and select from different styling options to customize them further.
 _keywords: $ProductName$, UI controls, $Platform$ widgets, web widgets, UI widgets, $Platform$, Native $Platform$ Components Suite, Native $Platform$ Controls, Native $Platform$ Components Library, $Platform$ Icon components, $Platform$ Icon controls
 mentionedTypes: ['Icon']
 ---

-# $Platform$ Icon Overview
+# $Platform$ Icon Component Overview

-$ProductName$ Icon component allows developers to use any registered SVG as icon in their application.
+The $Platform$ Icon component allows you to easily display font or choose from a large set of predefined SVG icons, but it also gives you the ability to create custom font icons for your project.
+Benefiting from a number of attributes, you can define or change the size of the icon in use or apply different styles to it.

 ## $Platform$ Icon Example